Jsakkos/lightroom-autotag/README.md

 - Create or update XMP sidecar files with the new keywords
 - Save a JSON report of all suggestions

+### Important Notes
+- Always ensure you have enough disk space for catalog backups
+- Backup files are not automatically cleaned up - you may want to periodically remove old backups
+- The backup process might take a few moments for large catalogs

 ## Configuration

 You can adjust these parameters in the script: